Annual Events and Festivals

 Under the leadership of the Parent Organization Steering Committee (POSC), parents begin intense work on preparations for the Fall Bazaar, a community fair, festival, and fundraiser held the Saturday before Thanksgiving in November.
 All are expected to participate.
 Each group of class parents undertakes the planning and organization of a certain aspect of the Bazaar.
 Parents are also encouraged to participate in craft workshops held throughout the fall to make crafts to be offered at the Bazaar.
 Musical entertainment and culinary treats add to this important community event.

 At the end of September or early in October, we celebrate what we call "Michaelmas", in honor of the Archangel Michael, who according to ancient traditions courageously subdues a dragon to save the kingdom.
 What we recognize with this celebration are the powers within each of us to overcome darkness with light that gives strength and purpose in life.
 All families are invited to observe the outdoor part of our celebration that includes challenging activities and feats of strength and courage.
 A "dragon pageant" is presented by the 9th graders and a medieval sword dance is performed by the 7th graders.
 For the lower school the festival also includes an assembly attended by grades 1-8 in which the second graders present a Michaelmas play or story.
 Often the second grade parents are invited to this assembly which is held on a different day than the outdoor events.

-The children should come to school with a simple homemade costume over their school clothes.
+Teachers will give instruction about costumes.
+Some classes allow children to come to school with a simple homemade costume over their school clothes.
 The costume would be based on a particular theme their teacher has chosen for the whole class.
 Then after a special morning assembly, a regular school day resumes and the costumes are put away.
 The seventh graders have a special role in this assembly and their costumes will be provided.

 On the day before Thanksgiving, we recognize the traditional American holiday with an assembly for grades 1-8.